AugurProject/augur/README.md

 [http://localhost:8080](http://localhost:8080)

-### For development
+### Notes for development

 use `grunt watchify` to have grunt watch for changes.  `grunt browserify:debug` for helpful (yet slow) module mappings in console.

-*NOTE:*  a seperate dev branch is used when building in this manner and data will be seperate from the default build and hosted option above.
+also, a seperate dev branch is used when building in this manner and data will be seperate from the default build and hosted option above.

 ## Contributing